 Principal Chrissy Mills and the staff of Akron Elementary School are to be congratulated for being among the state's leaders in helping students achieve high academic growth.

-• The Tippecanoe Valley High School Pool will be available for Open Swim each Tuesday and Thursday night from 6:00-8:00 p.m. from Tuesday, March 18, through Thursday, April 24.
-Open Swim will not be held the week of Spring Break, April 7-11.
-Open Swim is an opportunity for those who wish to swim for exercise or enjoyment.
-A lifeguard will be present; however, swimming instruction will not be provided.
-Children under the age of 13 must be accompanied by an adult.
+• Tippecanoe Valley to Host Open Swim - The Tippecanoe Valley High School Pool will be open to patrons of the Tippecanoe Valley School Corporation for Open Swim on Sunday afternoons from 2:00-4:00 p.m. during the months of February (7, 14, 21, and 28) and March (6, 13, 20, and 27), 2016.
+A certified lifeguard will be present; however, swimming instruction will not be provided.
+To participate in Open Swim children under the age of 13 must be accompanied by an adult.
 Proper swim attire is required.
-A fee of $2 per swimmer will be collected to cover lifeguard costs.
+A fee of $2 per swimmer will be collected to cover pool supervision and lifeguard costs.

 "To view the Akron Parent Support Group web page, please go to Classroom Connect, then click Class Web Pages.
 Once you get to the class web pages, select Parent Group to find out information that the Akron Parent Support Group will be sponsoring or any new information that will be posted.
 At this web page you will also find pictures from events that have taken place so far this year by the Akron Parent Support Group."